Measurement of ICP (Intracranial Pressure) in the Brain

-Due to the limited expansion volume of the brain on account of the firm cranium, the ICP increases as the volume increases inside the cranium.
+Due to the limited expansion capabilities of the brain because of the firm cranium, the ICP increases inside the cranium as the volume increases.
 Therefore, a precise monitoring of the pressure in the inside of the cranium is very important, because the clinical symptoms are initially unspecific.
 Indications for measuring the ICP are:

 - Severe craniocerebral injury